 State Ivory Ban Summary

 UPDATED 01/01/2019: The following summary is in reference to “modern” knives.
 There are some “antique” exceptions for knives in excess of 100 years old for some of these bans.
 There are some other narrow exceptions (“restrictions” noted below) to these bans.
-These exceptions can be reviewed at the “State Law” links provided below.
+These restrictions can be reviewed at the “State Law” links provided below.

 The following is not legal advice.
 Knife Rights cannot provide legal advice.
 You should consult an attorney for legal advice.
 Knife Rights does not claim or warrant that this is a complete listing of ivory bans in the U.S.